jason.guide

 Stop reading HYSA rate tables.
 Check back once a year if you feel compelled.
 Otherwise, let the system run.

-Open Wealthfront →
+Open Wealthfront Cash Account →

 Jason